Skip to content

 --layouts-file -f Override the default layout file

---poll-seconds - Polling interval for finished-tab detection
+--poll-seconds -p Polling interval for finished-tab detection

 --substitute-home -H Expand ~ and $HOME inside selected tabs